meganbursey/wednesday/README.md

-# wednesday
+# :tada: wednesday :tada:

-This is a new repository
+:sparkles: This is a new repository :sparkles:
           :smiley: